Dear Parishioners,

 One benefit of writing this weekly bulletin message is that

 my thoughts / message can potentially reach more people each Sunday.
-I am physically unable to preach at every
+I usually preach at every

 opportunity via the internet.